-If you feel that getting a PR application granted is harder nowadays, you are definitely not alone, and definitely not hallucinating.
+If you feel that getting a Singapore PR is harder nowadays, you are definitely not alone, and definitely not hallucinating.

-Many people got the permanent resident status and bought multiples homes in Singapore as investment properties, or bought holiday houses in Singapore.
+Many people became permanent residents and bought multiples homes locally here as investment properties, or bought holiday houses in SG.
 Most of them never worked or ran a business in the country, and some argue there was zero contribution to the society in general by these people.
-However, since they bought multiple homes, and so many people got permanent residency in a short period of time, this caused local house prices to shoot up multiple folds, and that is why the prices of houses increased very significantly the periods prior to 2009.
+However, since they bought multiple homes, and so many people got this status too in a short period of time, this caused local house prices to shoot up multiple folds, and that is why the prices of houses increased very significantly the periods prior to 2009.

 The Singapore government and ICA, sensing unhappiness from the citizens and existing permanent residents due to this rapidly rising cost of living without a respective increase in standard of living, took action by not only introducing property cooling measures which felt relatively useless, but took a firm action against the number of new PR granted yearly to new applicants to curb this rising cost.

 Another reason for the amount of PR to be granted to foreigners yearly decreased is because of political reasons as well.
-There were many new permanent residents who only hired foreigners over locals exclusively at companies, and therefore, while the economy grew in general, few locals benefitted at all.
-To appease the citizens and assimilated PRs, the ICA and the Singapore government realized that the only fast way to solve this issue was to be stricter on the acceptance of new applications.
+There were many people who became new permanent residents and these people only hired foreigners over locals exclusively at companies, and therefore, while the economy grew in general, few locals benefitted at all.
+To appease the citizens and assimilated PRs, the ICA and the Singapore government realized that the only fast way to solve this issue was to be stricter on the acceptance of new applicants.

-Despite these difficulties, many people still apply for it yearly, as the Singapore permanent residency offers lots of benefits to those who hold it.
+Despite these difficulties, many people still apply for it yearly, as such a status truly offers lots of benefits to those who hold it.